-- · Governance board & senior management activities and agendas.
+- Governance board & senior management activities and agendas.

-- · Data Protection by Design.
+- Data Protection by Design.

 - Policies & procedures.

 - Impact assessments.

 - Internal & external communications.

-- 4. What would be the impact of a data breach to the organisation?
+- 5. What would be the impact of a data breach to the organisation?

 - a.
 Worst case scenario.

 - b.
 What is the breach action plan?
 Responsibilities etc.

 - c.
 Breach reporting.

 - d.
 Breach recording.

-- 5. What technical and organisational measures are in place to manage personal data risk?
+- 6 What technical and organisational measures are in place to manage personal data risk?

 - a.
-Board agenda.
+Volunteer/staff training and refreshers.

 - b.
-Evidence.
+Processor agreements.

 - c.
-DPO/lead reports/updates.
+Contractor agreements.

 - d.
-Breach information.
+Any data sharing agreements.

 - e.
-Risk management.
+Physical security.

 - f.
-Business continuity.
+Accessibility to data/systems.

+- g.
+Penetration testing.

-- 6. Do you have staff buy in?
+- 7 Do you have volunteer/staff buy in?

 - a.
 Do they understand the organisations responsibilities/what they need to do to keep personal data safe and use it appropriately?

 - b.
-Do the staff receive appropriate training which is relevant to their role?
+Do the volunteers/staff receive appropriate training which is relevant to their role?

 - c.
-Do the staff know what to do and who to contact if something goes wrong?
+Do the volunteers/staff know what to do and who to contact if something goes wrong?

-- 7. How to stress test data protection.
+- 8 How to stress test data protection as a Charity Governor.

 - a.
 Board agenda.

 - b.
 Evidence.

 - c.
 DPO/lead reports/updates.

 - d.
 Breach information.

 - e.
 Risk management.

 - f.
 Business continuity.